 - Plex Pass subscribers are limited to 2 Mbps maximum for streams

 If the content you’re trying to stream has a higher bitrate, then your Plex Media Server will need to transcode the content down to fit the limitation.

-Tip!: If you wish to stream at a higher quality when away from home, you'll need to successfully enable Remote Access on your server so that your app can connect with it directly.
+Tip!: If you wish to stream at a higher quality when away from home, you’ll need to successfully Enabling Remote Access for a Server on your server so that your app can connect with it directly.

 How to get a better experience